kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_Build_Plugin.md

 ## Register the Plugin

-You should do it once on your `AppDelegate` or see below:
+You should register the plugin once on your `AppDelegate` or see below:

 >swift